jiujieti/chat-app/README.md

 # chat-app
-A simple chat-app implemented by PHP
+This is a simple chat-app implemented in PHP.

+## Prerequisites
+1. PHP >= 5.6.30
+2. SQLite3

+## Run chat-app
+./run.sh